sfc-gh-gcharriere/workshops/cortex_analyst/SESSION_2_CORTEX_ANALYST.md

     expr: REVENUE >= 1150
 ```

-#### Step 7.3: Test With the Filter
+#### Step 7.3: Test With the Filter (After)

+Now let's verify that the named filter is recognized and applied.

 1. Go back to the **Playground** tab
-2. Ask the same question again: "list large orders"
+2. Ask the **same question again**: **"List large orders"**
 3. Click **Run**
-4. Review the generated SQL
+4. Review the generated SQL and compare with the previous result

 **With the named filter, Cortex Analyst now understands the request:**
 ```sql